deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/mysql/scaling-optimizations.md

 ### Use UNION ALL instead of UNION

-Always use UNION ALL unless you need to eliminate duplicaterecords.
+Always use UNION ALL unless you need to eliminate duplicate records.
 By using UNION ALL, you'll avoid the expensive distinct operation the database applies when using a UNION clause

 ### The LOAD DATA INFILE statement reads rows from a text file into a table at a very high speed